espeak-ng/espeak-ng/docs/voices.md

 *  \<gender\> may be male, female, or unknown.
 *  \<age\> is optional and gives an age in years.

+## Maintenance Attributes

+### maintainer

+	maintainer <maintaner>

+Specifies the person responsible for updating the voice and associated language files.
+If no maintainer is specified, the voice does not currently have an active maintainer.

 ## Voice Attributes